Update: ‘VW ID.Life review’ section added.

 Volkswagen Group’s popular models that run on conventional gasoline technology like the VW Polo, T-Cross and Golf may not have a future beyond this decade in markets that ban ICE vehicles.
 The company is not looking to strap electric motors and batteries to comply with government regulations.
 It would launch bespoke EVs in the same segments instead.

 Talking to Auto Express in May 2020, Jürgen Stackmann, former Member of the Board of Management Volkswagen Passenger Cars for Sales, Marketing and After Sales, provided details.
 He said that models like the Golf would not be selling alongside the ID range of electric cars in the electric-only future.
 VW will not make models like T-Cross and Golf comply in places like the UK, where new ICE cars are banned from 2030.
 However, the two powertrains would run concurrently in regions like Asia and Africa, which are behind the curve in adopting electric cars.

 VW ID.2 – Sub-ID.3 model to release in 2025

 At the 2021 Munich Motor Show (IAA 2021), Volkswagen Group unveiled the VW ID.
 Life concept model as its vision of a pure electric alternative in 2025 to models like the erstwhile Cross Polo and the T-Cross.
-The company will likely call the production version as the VW ID.2.
+The company will likely call the production version the VW ID.2.

 The VW ID.
-Life has a single motor which generates 172 kW (234 PS) of power and 290 Nm of torque using energy stored inside a 57 kWh battery pack.
+Life has a single motor that generates 172 kW (234 PS) of power and 290 Nm of torque using energy stored inside a 57 kWh battery pack.
 Its estimated WLTP range is 400 km or 249 miles.
 Ten minutes of charging can provide a range of 163 km or 101 miles.
 A 0-100 km/h (0-62 mph) sprint takes 6.9 seconds, and the top speed is 180 km/h (112 mph ).
 These specifications could be the targets for the VW ID.2.

 Thanks to the skateboard platform and cab-forward proportion, space for passengers and luggage is likely to be higher than the VW Polo or T-Cross.